Back Workouts with Resistance Bands for Home or On-the-Go

 1. Attach the resistance band to a sturdy anchor point above your head, such as a door frame.

-2. Stand facing the anchor point and grasp the resistance band with an overhand grip.
+2. Kneeling and grasping the resistance band with an overhand grip.

 3. Step back to create tension in the band.
-Engage your core, slightly lean back.
+Engage your core and slightly lean back.

 4. Pull the band down towards your chest.
 Squeeze your shoulder blades together at the end of the movement.